 Where do we store all this stuff?

-Storing Activities for Little Hands
+Storing Activities for Small Hands

 As I mentioned in the post about our homeschool room, this basket on top of the bookshelves holds preschool activity bags: